mgoplerud/gKRLS/cran-comments.md

 There were no ERRORs or WARNINGs.

 There was one note.
-This is an initial submission.
+This submission attempts to correct a `clang-UBSAN` issue..

 ## Downstream dependencies